ResponSySS/scripting-autodesk-revit-with-revitpythonshell/webserver_example/README.md

 This is a more elaborate example that shows how to embedd a webserver in Autodesk Revit and use it to automate tasks.

 How do you access the BIM from outside Revit?
-With the Revit API it is rather easy to access the outside world from *within* Revit, but say you wanted to write a shell script that needed to read a schedule from a .rvt document - how would you go about that?
+With the Revit API it is easy to access the outside world from *within* Revit.
+Sometimes you want to write software that needs to read a schedule from a `.rvt` document - from *outside* of Revit.

 Well… one way would be to have Revit act as a web server, say, http://localhost:8080.
 You could then use curl: